rmhdev/rmhdev.github.com/_posts/2018-09-20-mandelbrot-image.md

 Welcome to the third post of the series where I develop an app that displays the Mandelbrot set using the Go programming language.

+## Objectives

+In this post we will improve the app to generate black & white images of the Mandelbrot set.

 ## Requirements

 Check the section about [requirements in the previous post][requirements].
 If you want to see the code